 It’s much like Slack except that it’s got a lot of other additional features.
 With Glip, you can do both personal and group video chat, screen sharing and integrate third-party applications.
 You can also use it on any device which makes it more convenient if you’re out of the office most of the time.

 At $49 per month for up to 12 users, Ryver offers unlimited messages, video chat, and data sharing and integration with no ads.
 It’s an efficient collaboration software best recommended for large enterprises.

 How about you?
-Do you have anything to add to this list of Slack alternatives?
+Do you have anything to add to this list of best Slack alternatives for 2020?
 What do you wish you had known about Slack before using?
 Tell us in the comments!

 Searching for the perfect office space?

 Look no further.
 Our luxurious office spaces for rent is the perfect place to start building your business empire.
 You can also impress your clients with our meeting rooms for rent in Boca Raton, Florida.
 We offer both short term and long term rent.
 Contact us to book a tour now.

 Judy Ponio has extensive experience in both private and public firms where she learned the ins and outs of the corporate world.
 She now shares that accumulated knowledge in this blog.